Please note: a valid prescription is required for all prescription medication.

 | Strength | 600 mg/3 mL, also expressed as 200 mg/mL |

-Why it matters: The right product and appointment timing work together for long-acting PrEP.
+Why it matters: The right vial strength and appointment timing work together for long-acting PrEP.

 HIV testing is central to safe Apretude cabotegravir use.
 Clinics typically confirm HIV-negative status before starting and repeat testing before ongoing injections.
-This step matters because using cabotegravir during undiagnosed HIV infection can contribute to drug-resistant virus.
+This is important because using cabotegravir during undiagnosed HIV infection can contribute to drug-resistant virus.

-A healthcare professional will usually ask about recent possible exposures, symptoms that could suggest acute HIV infection, and other medications.
-Symptoms such as fever, rash, sore throat, swollen glands, or unexplained fatigue can overlap with early HIV and many other illnesses.
-Testing decisions should be made by a clinician who can interpret timing and risk.
+A healthcare professional will usually ask about recent possible exposures, symptoms that could suggest acute HIV infection, and other medicines or supplements.
+Fever, rash, sore throat, swollen glands, or unexplained fatigue can overlap with early HIV and many other illnesses.
+Testing decisions should account for symptom timing and recent risk.

-PrEP visits may also include STI screening, pregnancy-related discussion when relevant, and review of kidney or liver history if clinically appropriate.
-The site’s HIV collection can help you browse related products and condition topics without replacing medical evaluation.
+PrEP visits may also include STI screening, pregnancy-related discussion when relevant, and review of liver history or other clinical concerns.
+The HIV collection can help you browse related condition topics while you keep medical decisions with your care team.

 Storage, Handling, and Clinic Logistics